jens-bongartz/SerialPortDataStreamer/README.md

-# Octave Arduino Multiplot
+# SerialPortDataStreamer
-Octave_Arduino_Multiplot is an Octave Script that receives data from the the serial interface of a computer and processes and visualizes these data.
-The data are usually provided by an Arduino microcontroller - hence the name of the project.
+SerialPortDataStreamer is an Octave Script that receives data from the the serial interface of a computer and processes and visualizes these data.
+The data are usually provided by an Arduino microcontroller.

 ### Definition of datasets and their elements
 The data is transmitted as plain ASCII text (strings), which makes it easy readable with a monitor programs.
 The current transmission speed is 115.200 baud (but can be changed).<br>